Internet-Draft OAuth Mission Expansion August 2026

 successor:

 OPTIONAL.
 A string.
 The mission_id of the successor that superseded this Mission by expansion, recorded on the superseded predecessor's Mission record at supersession (Section 7).
 It is the reverse of the successor's predecessor link, letting a consumer that holds a superseded predecessor discover its successor directly.
-It is lineage and audit context only and MUST NOT grant or widen authority.
 The Status profile surfaces it in the status response ([I-D.draft-mcguinness-oauth-mission-status]) and the Signals profile in the superseded lifecycle event ([I-D.draft-mcguinness-oauth-mission-signals]).

 predecessor, related_to, and successor are each a bare Mission Identifier string, not an object like the parent member of a Child Mission ([I-D.draft-mcguinness-oauth-mission-child-delegation]): same-issuer succession needs only the identifier to resolve the linked Mission at the shared issuer, whereas parentage carries cascade semantics and cross-object integrity that require a structured member.